There are tons of different and unique ways people make money.

 One can get paid for being agreeable to be someone else’s friend as reported by the Telegraph.

 At RentAFriend.com, you create a profile for yourself, decide how much you want to get paid by the hour, and sit back until somebody wants to befriend you at your rate.
 It is a business of convenience.

-You create a personal profile free at Rent A Friend, and you declare your availability (at a fee, can go up to $50 per hour) for social events and activities like weddings, sporting events, concerts, movies, operas, hiking, biking, and dining.
+You create a personal profile free at Rent A Friend, and you declare your availability (at a fee, which can go up to $50 per hour) for social events and activities like weddings, sporting events, concerts, movies, operas, hiking, biking, and dining.

 4. Personal Paparazzi for Anyone

 Paparazzi are not the exclusive domain of celebrities.
-If you enjoy the celebrity status, there are personal paparazzi for hire!
+If you enjoy celebrity status, there are personal paparazzi for hire!

 The owners behind Celeb4aday.com hit upon the idea and commit to accord you the celebrity adulation for a day.
 They are at your service when you fancy